Health Professions Advising offers an optional committee letter for LMU students and alumni who are applying to medical

 Step 2.
 Meeting with Health Professions Advisor

-- Students that submit an application are required to have an individual meeting with the Health Professions Advisor--once your application is submitted, firstname.lastname@example.org will contact the applicant about setting up a meeting.
+- Students that submit an application are required to have an individual meeting with the Health Professions Advisor--once your application is submitted, the Health Professions Advising office will contact the applicant about setting up a meeting.

 Step 3.
 Letters of Recommendation

 - Remind letter writers to type, date, and sign the letter and put it on official letterhead.

-- Minimum number of letters required is 3 and the maximum number is 6.
+- The minimum number of letters required is 3 and the maximum number is 6.
 Two letters must be from faculty who have taught you in the sciences.
 One non-science academic letter is recommended.
 Dental students should have a dentist write a letter of recommendation.

 - Deadline for letters of recommendation is: June 1, 2021.